ramirez-alberto/web_notes/angular.md

 ## Input and Output decorator
     In the situations where we want to send some content from a parent to a child component, we need to use the @Input decorator in a child component to provide a property binding between those components.
 Moreover, we can have some events in a child component that reflect its behavior back to a parent component.
 For that purpose, we are going to use @Output decorator with the EventEmitter.

+## Shared modules
+    When we want to register our reusable component it is a good practice to create a shared module and to register and export our components inside that module.
+Then, we can use those reusable components in any higher-level component we want by registering the shared module inside a module responsible for that higher-order component.
+## Directives (manipulate DOM)
+    Change the appearance or behavior of DOM elements and Angular components with attribute directives.

 ## Libraries
     Errors: HttpErrorResponse
     Redirection and navigation: Router
+    ReferenceDOM: ElementRef
+    ManipulateDOM: Renderer2
+    Check for changes: OnChanges interface and add ngOnChanges method lifecyle in class.

 ## General
     var? -> is a optional property
+    `${accNum}` text format

 Troubleshoot ngx boostrap